 With localization, your brand can focus on staying local, while keeping global – the goal to build awareness, access new markets and audiences, create demand, and thus, sales and conversions.

 Whether that may be through language-specific reviews on your site, currency conversions, customer service, local payment preferences, date/time formats, adjusting left-to-right languages versus right-to-left languages, as well as social media content, visual cues in your user interface, lingo, and even the usage of emojis that best suit your audience’s market, a level of ‘transcreation’.

 HINT: Transcreation is the act of adapting the meaning of your content and copy to resonate with a local market and its audience while staying true to your brand’s voice.

-Through creating your content and marketing campaigns centered around your brand, customers expect more than before an all-in-one experience that connects and resonates with their values – a prime opportunity in turning your customers into brand advocates.
+Through creating your content and digital marketing campaigns centered around your brand, customers expect more than before an all-in-one experience that connects and resonates with their values – a prime opportunity in turning your customers into brand advocates.
 A study found that 75% of buyers are more likely to purchase a product in a language that they understand.

 For marketers and content creators, this can become a make-or-break opportunity in connecting with your audience in your campaigns, as well as the products or services that you sell.
 This is where omnichannel can come into play in aiding the process of connecting with your audience.

 Omnichannel localization on one hand not only involves publishing your content in multiple languages but also understanding the channels and devices that best suit your audience.